 But the official record at Guinness didn't stop a father and son duo in Austria from making it even more ridiculously unaccessible - by lacing it with 24-carat gold they have come up with a cool price tag of $100,000 for anyone willing to have a go at it.

-Don’t get this precious caviar confused with white snail caviar - opaque, pearl white in color, snail eggs are also used in gourmet dishes but are an entirely different beast.
+Don’t get this precious caviar confused with white snail caviar - opaque, pearl white in colour, snail eggs are also used in gourmet dishes but are an entirely different beast.
 Packaged and sold in similar caviar tubs, snail caviar has an earthy, mushroom-like flavour with beads that are slightly larger than trout roe and a firmer texture.

 Love caviar?
 You ought to know how to treat it properly.
 Check out our piece on how to eat and serve caviar correctly.